-The SPLT is a serious concern, and could make the patent provisions of the World Trade Organisation's Agreement Trade-related Aspects of Intellectual Property Rights (TRIPs) obsolete.
-TRIPs 'only' spells out the minimum required elements of national patent laws.
+The SPLT is a serious concern, and could make the World Trade Organisation's Trade-Related Intellectual Property Rights (TRIPS) A greement obsolete.
+TRIPS "only" spells out the minimum required elements of national patent laws.
 SPLT, by contrast, will spell out the top and the bottom line.
-It will be a fixed set of rules on what can be patented under what conditions: the political substance of a potential world patent system.

-A first draft of the treaty was tabled by WIPO in November 2001.
-It is important to be aware that there are vested interests at play: the bulk of WIPO's finances comes from the private sector, which makes use of WIPO's external services.
-Building up a role for WIPO in actually administering patents, under a single world patent law, could be a key to the institution's future.
+It is a fixed set of rules on what can be patented and under what conditions: the political substance of a potential world patent system.
+A first draft of the treaty was tabled by WIPO in November 2001 and a revised one in May 2002.
+It is important to be aware that there are vested interests at play here: the bulk of WIPO's finances comes from corporations using the PCT system.
+Building up a central role for WIPO in administering intellectual property rights could be a key to the institution's future financial sustainability.

 A few other elements are also at play in the current patent harmonisation process.
-For example, there is talk of revising the Budapest Treaty on the Deposit of Microorganisms for the purpose of patent protection, which is administered by WIPO.
-According to WIPO, there is a need to expand this treaty to the registration of DNA sequences in a central database to facilitate gene patenting.
-TRIPs makes no reference to the Budapest Treaty, but the United States and Europe both push accession to it through their bilateral trade agreements with developing countries.
-It may therefore earn an important function in any harmonised system.
+For example, there is talk of revising the Budapest Treaty on the Deposit of Microorganisms for the purpose of patent protection.
+According to WIPO, there is a need to expand this treaty to the registration of DNA sequences in a central database.
+This would surely boost gene patenting worldw ide.
+TRIPS makes no reference to the Budapest Treaty, but the United States and Europe both push accession to this registration system through their bilateral trade agreements with developing countries.